The Blackbyrds: History

 The group was inspired by trumpeter Donald Byrd and featured some of his Howard University students: Kevin Toney (keyboards), Keith Killgo (vocals, drums), Joe Hall (bass guitar), Allan Barnes (saxophone, clarinet), and Barney Perry (guitar).
 Orville Saunders (guitar), and Jay Jones (flute, saxophone) joined later.
 Merry Clayton joined them to sing on "Rock Creek Park" and "Happy Music".

 The band signed with Fantasy Records in 1973.
 Their 1975 hit "Walking in Rhythm" received a Grammy nomination and sold over one million copies by May 1975.
 It was later awarded a gold disc.
-Later work became more formulaic and sales suffered as time went on.
+Subsequent albums City Life, Unfinished Business, and Action also reached Gold sales status.

 Founding member Allan Barnes died on July 25, 2016, at the age of 66.
 Pianist Kevin Toney died from cancer on March 18, 2024, at the age of 70.

 Sampling of Blackbyrds music

-The Blackbyrds work has sampled by hip-hop artists including Tupac Shakur, Gang Starr, Da Lench Mob, and Full Force.
+The Blackbyrds work has been sampled by hip-hop artists including Tupac Shakur, Gang Starr, Da Lench Mob, and Full Force.
 Their song "Happy Music" was issued on 45 rpm 12-inch single as the first club mix release by Fantasy Records, in November 1975, to enable club deejays to drop sequences into a mix.
 In particular, their 1975 song "Rock Creek Park" from the City Life album has been sampled by groups and artists such as MF Doom, De La Soul, Da Lench Mob, Eric B. & Rakim, Massive Attack, Heavy D, Nas, Grandmaster Flash & the Furious Five, Tone Lōc, Mac Dre, and Wiz Khalifa.